Statistics and Data Analysis: Overall: use R. It has the largest ecosystem of statistical packages.

 Other Programming

-- Use Julia for anything numerical
+- Use Julia for anything numerical.

-- Use Python for scripting with the
+- Use Python with the

-uvpackage manager. - Use awk for text processing and jq for JSON processing
+firepackage, thepytest-watchtest runner and theuvpackage manager for scripting. - Use awk for text processing and jq for JSON processing

 - Use Rust if efficiency matters.

-- Otherwise, use Haskell.
+- Otherwise, use Haskell with

-Static Site Generation: Use Quarto.
+Static Site Generation Use Quarto.
 Compared to Jekyll, niceties like latex math, computational notebooks and bibliography management are built in.

-Editors:: - Kakoune is lightweight and but has full lsp support.
+- Kakoune is lightweight and but has full lsp support.
 On linux, it’s my perferred editor.
-But it assumes that window management functionality will be handled by your window manager, which isn’t really a thing on other platforms. - On a Mac, I use Zed.
+But it assumes that window management functionality will be handled by your window manager, which isn’t really a thing on other platforms.

 Other

-- Use Xmonad on linux.
+- Use Xmonad on linux

 - Zulip is much nicer than Slack.